datopian/playbook/onboarding/first-steps/README.md

 ## HackMD

 We mostly use HackMD for developing documents, it's not only because it's free but also it allows several team members co-work at the same time!
-HackMD alos gives you the output real-time and you can easily copy and paste the markdown text into another interface/platform (e.g. gitlab) by keeping the same format.
+HackMD also gives you the output real-time and you can easily copy and paste the markdown text into another interface/platform (e.g. gitlab) by keeping the same format.

 Frequent senarios to use HackMD with the team: